 How/Why Research?
-After a high school research experience studying how Fetal Alcohol Syndrome affects rat brains at ECU, I knew I wanted to get involved with research as much as possible in college.
-I found the Frohlich Lab at a Psych & Neuro Fest the fall of my freshman year and sent the PI an email detailing my interest in his lab.
+After a high school research experience studying how Fetal Alcohol Syndrome affects the rat cerebellum, I wanted to get involved in research as much as possible in college.
+I found the Frohlich Lab at a Psychology and Neuroscience department event and sent the PI an email detailing my interest in his lab.
 He contacted me for an interview and then offered me a position.
-After entering the Nutrition B.S.P.H. program at Gillings, I was set up for an interview with the Hursting Lab by the department since research is a requirement for this major.
-While this was a less traditional way of getting into a lab, I still sent them an email detailing my interests along with my resume and had an interview before being offered a position.
+After entering the Nutrition program, I was set up for an interview with the Hursting Lab by the department since research is a requirement for this major.
+While this was a less traditional way of getting into a lab, I still sent an email detailing my interests along with my resume and had an interview before being offered a position.

 How/Why Research?
 I became involved in research to better understand the scientific process as well to gain the skills outside of a classroom environment to become a better scientist.
 I joined the lab in the spring of 2020 through browsing around online and finding a few labs that matched my interest.
 I emailed some labs and heard back from one PI to come in for an interview.
 At the interview, I was truly able to see how passionate the lab members were about their research, and I knew the lab would be a great fit for me.
 Afterwards, my PI offered me a position, and I have been a member of the lab since then.